 Insert your emery sack into the pin cushion.
 Fill up underneath with some polyester filler.

-Finally hand stitch up your open seam, and add a button on the centre of the top of the pin cushion.
+Finally, hand stitch up your open seam – I suggest using a ladder stitch.
+Add a button on the center of the top of the pin cushion for decorative purposes.

 I’m looking forward to sharp pins!!
 Fancy more scrap fabric projects? check out my pinterest board for further ideas, especially if you are like me you cannot stand sending fabric to landfill.
 Would love to know how to sharpen your scissors?
 I’ve tested three different methods for So Sew Easy here.